 Alice has enjoyed a renaissance of her own in recent years, thanks largely to the efforts of Mary Pfaff’s granddaughter and heir, Dorothy Pfaff, who has proudly claimed her grandmother’s maiden name.
 A new generation of parents and children have come to appreciate the books’ unselfconscious multiculturalism, sensible life lessons, and positive female main character.

 This reissue of the Alice the Mongoose series was conducted in close consultation with Dorothy Pfaff.
-Any enhancements to the electronic book are in keeping with the way Dorothy remembers her mother and grandmother reading to her.
+Any enhancements to the Alice Mongoose and Alistair Rat Books are in keeping with the way Dorothy remembers her mother and grandmother reading to her.